-Prior to starting the DataPlane Installation, you must download the DataPlane repository tarballs (i.e. the "product binaries") from the Hortonworks Customer Portal following the instructions provided as part of the subscription fulfillment process.
-DP Platform and the DP Apps (and related Agents) are provided as RPMs in tarball repositories.
+Download the DataPlane repository tarballs (or the product binaries) from the Hortonworks Customer Portal following the instructions provided as part of the subscription fulfillment process.
+DP Platform and the DP Apps (and related Cluster Agents) are provided as RPMs in tarball repositories.